 Astonishing isn’t it?
 So how can you be different?

-So let’s get down to business and look at how you can kick off your small business on the path to success.
+So let’s get down to business and look at how getting started in small business will look different for you.
+How do you get on the path to success?

-First of all, if you have the great ideas and furthermore the dedication to see your ideas through, then perhaps you are finally ready for the startup small business.
+First of all, if you have great ideas and the dedication to see your ideas through, then perhaps you are finally ready for starting up your small business.

-There’s so much to consider when it comes to your starting your small business.
+There’s so much to consider when it comes to getting started in business.
 Knowing what challenges and problems that might come your way can help you to be on the front foot as you get going.

 If you are prepared for the unexpected, you can possibly help avoid common pitfalls.